Why are my floating aquarium plants melting?

 • The maintenance and care requirements.
 Some floating plants are easy to grow and care for, while others are more demanding or challenging.
 For example, duckweed and salvinia are very easy to grow, as they multiply quickly and need minimal attention.
 Water lettuce and water hyacinth are more difficult to grow, as they need high light and nutrients, and can be affected by temperature and humidity.
 Hornwort and water sprite are moderate to grow, as they need moderate light and nutrients, and can adapt to different conditions.

-See also Can Aquarium Fish Survive Without Oxygen Pump?
+See also How Long Can Koi Survive in a Pond Without a Pump?

 Conclusion